Running and Pregnancy

 January 11, 2023

 Running has become a very popular sport, and more than half of recreational runners are women.
 For runners who are pregnant, you may be wondering if it is safe to run while pregnant.
 If so, how much and at what intensity?
-And what about post-partum – when is it safe to return to running?
+Is it safe in the first trimester?
+What about the third trimester?
+And postpartum – when is it safe to return to running?

-The purpose of this post to answer these questions.
+The purpose of this post is to answer these questions and address your prenatal and postnatal running concerns.

 After delivery, running may not be the first thing on your mind, as you enjoy getting to know your little one.
-At some point, that itch to run will return!
-But what does a return to running program look like post-partum?
-We know there are numerous benefits to exercise, however, there are also postnatal pelvic health issues that may create barriers to exercise, so it is important to understand how return to exercise in a safe way.
+At some point, you’ll want to return to your normal exercise routine!
+But what does a return to running program look like postpartum?
+We know there are numerous benefits of running, especially for your cardiovascular health.
+However, there are also postnatal pelvic health issues that may create barriers to exercise, so it is important to understand how to return to exercise in a safe way.

 At Synergy Physio + Pilates, your physiotherapist will perform a full body assessment as well as a pelvic floor assessment to identify the underlying cause of your symptoms, and develop a treatment plan based on these findings to work towards your goals, whether that is running, or something else.
 Let us help you reach your movement goals!